 Split to Ancona with Blue Line’s Regina della Pace ferry

 I travelled three times with the Dalmatia and once with the other ferry from Blue Line on this line: Regina della Pace, the queen of peace.
 The Regina della Pace has larger cabins then the Dalmatia and the beds are much larger.

 The ferry seems more modern then the Dalmatia, although far less charming.
 I found the Regina della Pace a bit claustro.
 There are less outside areas then on the Dalmatia but the ferry is more comfortable.
 The staff was friendly as usual on the Blue Line ferries and the food was not that great (as usual too).
 The amenities are similar on both ferries.
 All together, Blue Line has not disappointed yet.

 Two out of the four times I took the ferry last year was in summer.
 The ferry then stops in Hvar once or twice a week, check the timetable on the site of Blue Line.
-There is also one ferry a week that sails during daytime in the high season.
+There is also once a week a ferry from Italy to Croatia (and back) that sails during daytime but that’s only during high season.

 Crossing from Italy to Croatia with the Jadrolinija

 I took the ferry from Italy to Croatia and back quite a few times with the Jadrolinija as well but that’s been a while now, longer then one year, so I will not review that until a more recent trip.
 As I am very satisfied with Blue Line, I will probably cross with that company again next time too.

 I did use the Jadrolinija ferries regularly last year for national crossings within Croatia and I only had good experiences so far.
 Jadrolinija is a good company that’s been around for ages and is very reliable and safe.